 The Legislative Assembly or the Board of Governors may refer and submit to the members of this Association, by ballot, defined questions affecting the policy, ethics or recommendations of this Association, which in the opinion of the Legislative Assembly or Board of Governors are of immediate, practical consequence to the teaching profession or the public.
 Rules for conducting such balloting shall be prescribed by resolution of the Board of Governors.
-A majority of the votes cast shall determine the result of such balloting, which result shall be binding upon the Association and shall promptly be reported to the members of the Association through an official publication.
+A majority of the votes cast shall determine the result of such balloting, which result shall be binding upon the Association and shall promptly be reported to the members of the Association and shall promptly be reported to the members of the Association through an official publication.